On rereading, marginalia, and a lifelong reading practice

 The first time I reread Frankenstein, I was looking for something I’d missed.
 The second time, I wasn’t looking for anything.
 I just wanted to be back in it.
 That’s when I understood that rereading isn’t a corrective; it’s a return.
 The book is the same.
 You aren’t.
 What changes between readings is everything you’ve lived in the gap.

 Some people find rereading hard to justify.
 There are too many books, and time is finite, and you already know how it ends.
 I’ve heard all of this.
 It has never quite convinced me.
-Knowing how it ends is exactly the point.
+A reread is where annotation becomes useful.
+The notes you made years ago stop being notes and become evidence.
 You can stop tracking plot and start hearing everything else.

 Writing in the margins is how I stay honest with a book.
 An underline means I noticed something.
 A question mark means I don’t believe it.
 A word circled in the margin three chapters later means I finally understood what the earlier passage was doing.

 People sometimes object to marking books.
-It’s disrespectful, they say, to the object, to the author.
+It’s disrespectful, they say.
+You’re supposed to preserve the book exactly as it is.
 I’ve never found this persuasive.
 The notes I leave are a record of a conversation, not a defacement.
 When I pick up a marked book years later, I’m reading two things at once: the text, and whoever I was when I first came to it.
 Sometimes I agree with those old notes.
 Sometimes I’ve moved so far from them that I can barely remember what I was thinking.
 Both are useful.

 Marginalia doesn’t make you a better reader in any measurable sense.
 It makes you a more present one.
 The act of writing something down, even just a dash in the margin, means you stopped.
 You paid attention.
 That’s what the practice is really for.